Japan keeps searching for crew of U.S. Osprey after crash at sea, asks U.S. to ground the planes temporarily

 The defense ministry said Thursday that it would temporarily ground its own fleet.

-There have been a spate of fatal U.S. Osprey crashes in recent years, most recently an aircraft that went down during a multinational training exercise on an Australian island in August, killing three U.S. Marines and leaving eight others hospitalized.
+There has been a spate of fatal U.S. Osprey crashes in recent years, most recently during a multinational training exercise on an Australian island in August, which killed three U.S. Marines and leaving eight others hospitalized.
 All five U.S. Marines on board another Osprey died the previous summer when their aircraft crashed in the California desert.

 The U.S. military's investigation found that "dual hard clutch engagement" leading to engine failure led to that crash.
 The U.S. Marine Corps and Navy have reported similar clutch slips in their Ospreys and said they have worked to address the issue, according to The Associated Press.